harshitarav/ecommerce_data_platform/README.md

 - Critical validation failures prevent the pipeline from progressing.

 The resulting Gold datasets are loaded into Snowflake for analytical consumption.
+Snowflake Stored Procedures handle incremental loading using MERGE operations, propagating INSERT, UPDATE, and DELETE changes from the Gold layer.

 ## ⭐ Star Schema Design
 The Gold layer follows a **star-schema-based dimensional model** designed for analytical querying and reporting.